 Foundations for Christian Peacebuilding

-a 2-week mini-school exploring justice, peace, and reconciliation
+a 2-week mini-school exploring peace, justice, and reconciliation

 The Foundations for Christian Peacebuilding school gathers people from diverse backgrounds around some of life’s hardest realities to ask, what is the Good News here?
 Together we will explore how the story of the Bible and the life of Jesus speak to the very real hurt of our world.
 The vision of Christian Peacebuilding empowers us to build bridges, heal wounds, and confront injustice.
 There is an opportunity here to begin (or continue) the journey of uncovering God’s message of hope to all people at all times.